YeYan0304/UniMem-artifact/README.md

 ./setup.sh
 ```
 NOTE:
-1.You need to execute setup.sh in root user.
+1.You need to execute setup.sh and run.sh in root user.

 2.The “setup.sh” script would take a few times.

 3.You may need to manually download the Twitter-dataset and unzip it in the tool/apps/turi/ folder.

 4.To compile mutilate correctly, you may need to modify the print statement format in the SConstruct file.

 5.When generating memory access sequence of YCSB-A and YCSB-B,a redis.clients.jedis.exceptions.JedisConnectionException: java.net.SocketTimeoutException: Read timed out error may occur.When this error occurs, you may need to rerun the program several times.